andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 #Laravel 4 - Bootstrap Starter Site (RC 1)

 This is a Laravel 4 Starter Site.
-It is a fork off of [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel4-starter-kit) taking the starter kit changing the included modules.
+It is a fork off of [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel4-starter-kit) taking the starter kit changing the included modules and adding a few as well.
 Again, big thanks goes to [brunogaspar](https://github.com/brunogaspar).

 -----